 The order of increasing energy for electron subshells is not just an academic exercise.
 It has profound implications for understanding:

 - Electronic Configuration: The electronic configuration describes the arrangement of electrons within an atom.
 By knowing the filling order, you can predict how electrons will populate the subshells, leading to the correct electronic configuration.
-For example, Potassium (K) has 19 electrons.
+Take this: Potassium (K) has 19 electrons.
 Its electronic configuration is 1s²2s²2p⁶3s²3p⁶4s¹.
 Note that the 4s subshell is filled before the 3d subshell.

 - Chemical Properties: An element's chemical properties are largely determined by its valence electrons – the electrons in the outermost shell.
 The filling order dictates which subshells are occupied by valence electrons, influencing how the atom interacts with other atoms to form chemical bonds.